3-2-1 Rule

 Use incremental backups after the initial full backup to save storage and bandwidth.
 Only changed data is copied.

 Planning a reliable backup strategy starts with knowing exactly how much storage you need.
 Without accurate calculations, you risk either overpaying for unused storage or running out of space when you need it most.
-Our free Backup Size Calculator helps IT professionals, system administrators, and business owners estimate their backup storage requirements with precision — factoring in compression ratios, retention policies, and data growth projections.
+Our free backup size calculator helps IT professionals, system administrators, and business owners estimate their backup storage requirements with precision — factoring in compression ratios, retention policies, and data growth projections.

 Backup compression reduces the size of your data before storing it, saving both storage space and transfer bandwidth.
 Text-heavy files like documents and emails compress extremely well (up to 55% reduction), while already-compressed formats like JPEG images and MP4 videos see minimal benefit.
 Our calculator offers four compression levels — none, low (15%), medium (35%), and high (55%) — to match your specific data mix and backup software capabilities.